 The authors acknowledge helpful discussions and contributions from Triet Minh Ha.
-The numerical calculations in this work are performed using the high-performance computing systems at Phenikaa University and PGI-12, Forschungszentrum Jülich.\\ \textbf{Author contributions:} V.D.
+The numerical calculations in this work are performed using the high-performance computing systems at Phenikaa University and PGI-12, Forschungszentrum Jülich.\\ \textbf{Author contributions} V.D.
 Nguyen and H.Q.
 Nguyen guided and supervised the project.
 The ideas and results were developed and carried out by D.T.
 Le and V.L.
-Nguyen, with support and discussions from V.D.
-Nguyen, H.Q.
-Nguyen, and H.C.
 Nguyen.
 D.T.
 Le wrote the manuscript with assistance from V.L.
 Nguyen and feedback from H.Q.
 Nguyen, V.D.
 Nguyen, and H.C.
 Nguyen.
 V.L.
 Nguyen packaged the code and executed the final summarization results on the HPC systems.
-All authors read and approved the final manuscript.\\ \textbf{Data Availability} The datasets generated and analysed during the current study are available in the Variational-Quantum-EigeinSolver repository, \href{https://github.com/nguyenvulinh666/Variational-Quantum-EigeinSolver}{https://github.com/nguyenvulinh666/Variational-Quantum-EigeinSolver}.\\ \textbf{List of abbreviations} VQE, NISQ, VQA, QPE, QAOA, PQC, TIM, QML, GD, COBYLA, FD, PSR, SPSA, QNG, HES, FIM, QGT, QN-BDA, QN-SPSA.\\ \textbf{Competing interests} The authors declare no competing interests.
+All authors read and approved the final manuscript.\\ \textbf{Data Availability} The datasets generated and analysed during the current study are available in the Variational-Quantum-EigeinSolver repository, \\ \href{https://github.com/nguyenvulinh666/Variational-Quantum-EigeinSolver}{https://github.com/nguyenvulinh666/Variational-Quantum-EigeinSolver}.\\ \textbf{List of abbreviations} VQE, NISQ, VQA, QPE, QAOA, PQC, TIM, QML, GD, COBYLA, FD, PSR, SPSA, QNG, HES, FIM, QGT, QN-BDA, QN-SPSA.\\ \textbf{Competing interests} The authors declare no competing interests.